dotnetthailand/dotnetthailand.github.io/content/programming-cookbook/wsl-powershell-useful-scripts/file.md

 showToc: true
 ---

+# Powershell
-# Convert end of line CRLF to LF
+## Convert end of line CRLF to LF

 ```PowerShell
 $path = ".\file-name.txt"; (Get-Content $path -Raw).Replace("rn", "`n") | Set-Content $Path -NoNewline -Force
 ```

-# Find all folders contain a specific file name
+## Find all folders contain a specific file name
 - For example, find yarn.lock and are not in node_modules folder

 ```PowerShell